ZcashFoundation/zebra/README.md

 Zebra's network stack is interoperable with `zcashd`, and Zebra implements all the features required to reach Zcash network consensus.

-The goals of the beta release series are for Zebra to act as a fully validating Canopy and NU5 node.
+The goals of the beta release series are for Zebra to act as a fully validating Zcash node for all applicable consensus rules as of NU5 activation.

 Currently, Zebra does not validate the following Zcash consensus rules:

 #### NU5
 - ZIP-155 - Parse addrv2 in Zebra
 - Full validation of Orchard transactions from NU5 onwards
    - Check that at least one of enableSpendsOrchard or enableOutputsOrchard is set
-   - Validation of Orchard anchors
+   - Validation of Orchard anchors (root of the Orchard note commitment tree)
    - Validation of Halo2 proofs
-   - Validation of orchard note commitment trees

 #### NU4 - Canopy
 - Calculation of Block Subsidy and Funding streams